The healthcare community tends to overlook the importance of having a healthy resting heart rate, and that shouldn’t be so.

 Conclusion

 Having a healthy resting heart rate is important.
 It’s your best chance of living a life free from disease.
 You can’t start too soon.
-We will see all types of morbidity skyrocket soon because our culture craves convenience.
+I believe we’re going to see all types of morbidity skyrocket soon because our culture craves convenience.
 And convenience lends itself to inactivity.

-In my next post, Exercise and Resting Heart Rate, I discuss the exercises best for improving your RHR.
+In my next post, Exercise and Resting Heart Rate, I discuss the types of exercises that are best for improving your RHR.

 [1] Hartaigh B.O., Gill T.M., Shah I., Hughes A.D., Deanfield J.E., Kuh D., Hardy R. Association between resting heart rate across the life course and all-cause mortality: Longitudinal findings from the Medical Research Council (MRC) National Survey of Health and Development (NSHD) J. Epidemiol.
 Community Health.
 2014;68:883–889. doi: 10.1136/jech-2014-203940. https://www.ncbi.nlm.nih.gov/pubmed/24850484 –> BACK <–